 They need no experience at all to play in a drum circle.
-I encourage individual creativity, and group dynamics.
+I encourage individual creativity, & group dynamics.

-300 page book, "A Practical Guide To Hand Drumming And Drum Circles" is $18.
-A drum circle jam CD is included.
+My 300 page book, "A Practical Guide To Hand Drumming And Drum Circles" is $18.

 Check out the main page with my 2 hour DVD of 101 Drum Circle Rhythms for $15 + $2 shipping.

 A Free drum circle CD is included.
-Please visit the main site, for more information.
+Please visit the main page, for more information.